-When i started a VR project in the “Oude kerk of Amsterdam” together with Niek Kemps more than 5 years ago, i was figuring out a way to have the observer go through a believable museal VR environment in an intimate way.
+When I started the VR project in the “Oude kerk of Amsterdam” together with Niek Kemps in 2016, I was figuring out a way to have the observer go through a believable museal VR environment in an intimate way.

-While doing this project, i realized that the challenges i was facing for this assignment were all connected to the things i loved doing since i got into computers in ’82 besides my normal job, which is creating or enhancing photographic visuals.
+While doing this project, I realized that the challenges I was facing for this assignment were all the things I am passionate about.

-Suddenly, all my slowly acquired skills could be used for the benefit of this project.
+All my previously acquired skills could be used for the benefit of this project.

-VR has just gone to a level of quality and comfort to be used as a perfect tool to experience a 3D design as a truly natural reality.
+Today’s VR is at such a level of quality and comfort to be used as a perfect tool to experience a 3D environment.

-In 2019 i was given the opportunity to visualize a 330 sq meter exibition stand in VR for sports brand Under Armour.
-It consisted of an exercise area, vip lounge and a complete shop interior – all custom built in 2 weeks time.
+In 2019 I was given the opportunity to visualize a 330 square meter exhibition stand in VR for sports brand Under Armour.
+It consisted of an exercise area, a vip lounge and a complete shop interior – all custom built in 2 weeks time.

-What strikes me the most after several projects is the effect VR has on the viewer: the is no questioning about the reality and a totally different conversation is held with the client about the design or the experience – little fuss over details and so much more about the big picture.
+What still surprises me after many projects is the effect VR has on the viewer: There are no questions about the reality and a totally different conversation is held with the client about the design or the experience – no fuss over details and so much more about the big picture.